Petrópolis: Museums

-Petrópolis has great tradition as an imperial city.
-For this reason, today it owns one of the most important museums of history of Brazil, the Imperial Museum.
-Built between 1845 and 1862 as the summer Palace of the Imperial Family, it has a collection of pieces linked to the Brazilian monarchy, including furniture, documents, works of art and personal objects belonging to the Imperial Family.
-The Palace turned museum in 1943 by decree of the then president Getúlio Vargas.
-In addition, the city has the Petrópolis Wax Museum, Casa Santos Dumont Museum, Casa do Colono Museum, Princess Isabel House and Rio Negro Palace, all located in the city center.
+Petrópolis has great traditions as an imperial city.
+For this reason, today it owns one of the most important museums of the history of Brazil, the Imperial Museum.
+Built between 1845 and 1862 as the summer Palace of the Imperial Family, it has a collection of pieces linked to the Brazilian monarchy, including furniture, documents, works of art, and personal objects belonging to the Imperial Family.
+The Palace was turned into a museum in 1943 by decree of the then president Getúlio Vargas.
+In addition, the city has the Petrópolis Wax Museum, Casa Santos Dumont Museum, Casa do Colono Museum, Princess Isabel House, and Rio Negro Palace, all located in the city center.

-With more than 321.000 visitors, the Imperial Museum in Petrópolis was the most visited museum in Brazil in 2016, according to data from the Brazilian Institute of Museums (Ibram) of the Ministry of Culture.
+With more than 321,000 visitors, the Imperial Museum in Petrópolis was the most visited museum in Brazil in 2016, according to data from the Brazilian Institute of Museums (Ibram) of the Ministry of Culture.

 Festivals

-The Petropolis culture is directly linked to German immigration.
+The Petrópolis culture is directly linked to German immigration.
 Since 1989, Bauernfest, a typical feast in honor of German immigrants, is held every year.
-The festival in 2012 lasted 11 days, had the participation of 368.000 visitors and raised R$55 million.
+The festival in 2012 lasted 11 days, had the participation of 368,000 visitors, and raised R$55 million.
 The festival welcomes foreign tourists from all over Brazil, especially from the city of Rio de Janeiro.
 It is the most influential party of the city and includes competitions of chope the meter, presentations, typical cuisine, exhibition of chocolates, among other attractions.

 The city also holds the Serra Serata, an annual festival that celebrates immigration and Italian culture.

 Petrópolis also hosts the Winter Festival, promoted by SESC, with several attractions for this period of the year, which usually happens in the Quitandinha Palace.
-The festival is already traditional in the cities of Petrópolis, Nova Friburgo and Teresópolis.
-In 2014 was held the 13th edition, counting on concerts, theatrical presentations and cultural events.
+The festival is already traditional in the cities of Petrópolis, Nova Friburgo, and Teresópolis.
+In 2014, the 13th edition was held, counting on concerts, theatrical presentations, and cultural events.

 The city also hosts Bunka-Sai, the annual festival of Japanese culture, which had its first edition in 2009.
 It has cultural presentations, in addition to the Japanese gastronomic festival.

 Carnival

-In 2013, the carnival of the city was canceled, for the application of the funds in the approximate amount of R$1 million, previously used in the parades, in the area of health, thus making Petrópolis a refuge of Cariocas of the Carnival.
+In 2013, the carnival of the city was canceled, for the application of funds in the approximate amount of R$1 million, previously used in the parades, in the area of health, thus making Petrópolis a refuge of Cariocas of the Carnival.
 The decision was made during a meeting between the mayor and the Foundation for Culture and Tourism.